Pumpkin Cake

 • Preheat the oven to 180C/350F.
 Grease a 9-inch cake pan and set aside.

-• In a small bowl, mix together your flour, baking powder, salt, pumpkin spice, and cinnamon.
-In a mixing bowl, add the rest of your ingredients and mix until combined.
+• In a mixing bowl, mix together your flour, baking powder, salt, pumpkin spice, and cinnamon.
+Add the sugar, oil, pumpkin puree, maple syrup, vanilla, and water, and mix until combined.

-• Gently fold through your dry ingredients until just combined.
-Transfer to the greased cake pan.
+• Transfer to the greased cake pan.
 Bake for 30 minutes, or until a skewer comes out just clean.

 • Remove from the oven and let cool completely, before frosting.